williamsk3vin/Kaggle/README.md

 # 🧠 Data Analysis and Science Projects (Kaggle & Exploratory Notebooks)

-Welcome to my collection of **data analysis and visualization projects**, built using real-world datasets from **Kaggle** and other open data sources.
+Welcome to my collection of **data analysis science, and visualization projects**, built using real-world datasets from **Kaggle** and other open data sources.
 Each project focuses on **data cleaning, exploratory analysis (EDA), visualization**, and **statistical or machine learning insights** — all implemented in Python.

 ---